-Geo-visualization: Facing Meaning, Imperfection and Big Data
+Geo-visualization: Fostering Meaning, while Facing Imperfection and Big Data

 Over the period, we have focused on enhancing the users’ experience with spatiotemporal information, providing them with highly interactive tools for exploration and knowledge discovery.
 We have particularly focused on the design and development of geovisualization techniques adapted to the rendering of geographic phenomena and geohistorical data, whether they are societal or environmental.

 Among the challenges we have addressed, a first necessity is to consider

 design approaches supporting the diversity and heterogeneity of data sources that describe events or phenomena to render.
 Historical data we had to manage in the ANR projects Biblindex and Eclats, in the project BDHI or in C. Saint-Marc’s PhD are characterized by various scales (both in space and time) but also imprecision and incompleteness.
 We have also addressed the visualization of contributive data collected from social networks (see C. Cavalière’s PhD) and of observations and measurements acquired from sensors in order to analyse recent territorial dynamics.
 All the approaches we have developed have in common to tackle these issues at a conceptual level to improve the identification, analysis and understanding of territorial dynamics, and to lead to the proposition of interactive visualisation models implemented in several prototypes.

 Among the main results of this axis, J. Gautier’s, C. Chagnaud’s and A. Menin’s PhD have contributed to develop innovative ways of producing and interacting with visualizations.
 J. Gautier has proposed Graphist, a prototype allowing users to interactively explore a dataset and, choosing values for time, space and semiological parameters, to visually identify recurrence of events, spatiotemporal concentration of events or propagation process.